MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 ---
 # Planning for mandatory multifactor authentication for Azure and other administration portals

 At Microsoft, we're committed to providing our customers with the highest level of security.
 That's why, starting in 2024, we'll enforce mandatory multifactor authentication (MFA) for all Azure sign-in attempts.
-For more background about this requirement, check out our [blog post](https://aka.ms/azuremfablogpost).
-The rest of this topic covers which applications are affected and how to prepare for manadatory MFA.
+This topic covers which applications are affected and how to prepare for manadatory MFA.

 ## Scope of enforcement